Pius Suter

-Pius Suter (born 24 May 1996) is a Swiss professional ice hockey forward for the Detroit Red Wings of the National Hockey League (NHL).
-He has also played in the NHL for the Chicago Blackhawks.
+Pius Suter (born 24 May 1996) is a Swiss professional ice hockey forward for the St. Louis Blues of the National Hockey League (NHL).
+He has also played for the Chicago Blackhawks, Detroit Red Wings and Vancouver Canucks.

 Playing career

 Suter played as a youth in the junior program of the ZSC Lions before opting to play major junior hockey in North America with the Guelph Storm of the Ontario Hockey League (OHL) after his selection in the CHL Import Draft in 2013.
 Suter helped contribute with 24 points in 66 games as Guelph were crowned OHL champions.
 At the completion of his second season with the Storm in 2014–15, Suter recorded a break-out season in posting over a point-per-game average with 72 in just 61 games with Guelph.

 At the end of his junior career, Suter opted to pursue his professional career with the ZSC Lions.
 In the 2016–17 season, Suter was signed to a one-year contract extension through 2018 on 20 December 2016.

-On 26 August 2017, Suter scored a CHL record of 4 goals with the Lions in an 11–1 blowout win against French team, Rapaces de Gap.
+On 26 August 2017, Suter scored a Champions Hockey League (CHL) record of four goals with the Lions in an 11–1 win against French team, Rapaces de Gap.

 Suter was invited to the 2017 Ottawa Senators rookie camp in September, forcing him to miss the start of the 2017–18 season.
 On his return, Suter would go on to be a part of the ZSC Lions NL championship winning team, leading the team in assists for the season.

 Prior to the start of the 2018–19 season, the ZSC Lions announced that Suter had been included in the training camp roster for the New York Islanders.
 Returning to ZSC after failing to gain a contract with the Islanders, on 28 November 2018, Suter agreed to an early four-year contract extension with the Lions through the 2022–23 season.